-Communication and information sharing by the nurse or midwife is key to the patient understanding and consenting to nursing or midwifery care.
+Your communication and information sharing is key to the patient understanding and consenting to nursing or midwifery care.
 The need for consent extends to all nursing or midwifery intervention with patients in all settings.
 How the key elements of consent are applied, such as listening to and supporting the patient to ensure that their consent is freely given and considered, will vary with the particular situation.
-The amount of information that the nurse or midwife should provide about an intervention will depend on the urgency, complexity, nature and risks associated with the intervention.
+The amount of information that you should provide about an intervention will depend on the urgency, complexity, nature and risks associated with the intervention.

-The verbal or implied (for example, by a gesture) consent of patients to normally risk-free nursing or midwifery care is a sufficient indication that the consent is valid.
-As with medical interventions, the consent of patients to more serious and riskier procedures should be informed, written consent.
+The verbal or implied (for example by a gesture) consent of patients to normally risk-free nursing or midwifery care is a sufficient indication that the consent is valid.
+As with medical interventions, the consent of patients to more serious and higher risk procedures should be informed, written consent.
 There must be no doubt that informed consent was given and it is documented in the nursing or midwifery notes and the patient consent form.

-There may be occasions when a patient's state of health status may prevent them taking part in the consent process.
-Health legislation, such as the Assisted Decision-Making Capacity Bill of 2013 (once enacted), Mental Health Act 2001, supporting guidance from the Mental Health Commission (www.mhcirl.ie) and employer policy also direct best practice.
+There may be occasions when a patient's state of health may prevent them taking part in the consent process.
+Health legislation, such as the Assisted Decision-Making (Capacity) Act 2015 (once fully commenced), the Mental Health Act 2001, supporting guidance from the MHC (www.mhcirl.ie) and employer policy also direct best practice.

-Professional responsibility and accountability
+Principle 2 Professional responsibility and accountability